You Earned a Ticket!

 Parent-teacher home visits

 This seems a reasonable moment to re-emphasize a recurring theme: there's no magic here.
 Public education is complicated, personal, human work, conducted at enormous scale.
-It is not easy to move such a system forward.
+It is not easy.

 If formal training generally falls short, how do most teachers learn their craft?
 The next lesson examines the subject of teacher collaboration.